paysuper/paysuper-docs/content/docs/vat.md

 When buying electronically supplied services online, VAT is due.
 The seller will charge the VAT rate applicable in the country where the customer is established, has a permanent address or usually reside.

-**Example:** If a private person residing in Sweden makes use of a Japanese on-line library, Swedish VAT will have to be paid on the amount the Japanese company charges.
+**Example:** If a private person residing in Germany makes use of a France on-line library, German VAT will have to be paid on the amount the France company charges.

 ## VAT rates